smol-el/newtrain/README.md

 # newtrain
 for training

-This is the first makdown project.
+This is the first markdown project.